Neptune Blog

 Problem statement

 First of all, we need to make sure that the problem is clear to us.
-In this particular case, there are no external factors such as clients or stakeholders with whom we need to communicate about it.
-To make it simpler, we’ll try to predict hourly bitcoin movement.
-It means that we want to predict whether bitcoin will go up or down for the next hour, which indicates that it’s a classification problem.
-Based on that prediction, we’ll take a long or short position (buy or sell a specific amount of bitcoin).
+In this particular case, there are no external factors such as clients or stakeholders that we need to communicate with.
+To make it simpler, we’ll try to predict the hourly movement of bitcoin.
+That is, we want to predict whether Bitcoin will go up or down in the next hour, which indicates that it’s a classification problem.
+Based on this prediction, we’ll take a long or short position (buy or sell a certain amount of bitcoin).

-For instance, if we predict that the price of bitcoin will increase in the next hour and if it does from 100$ to 105$, our profit will be 5$.
-Otherwise, if the price decreases from 100$ to 95$, we’ll lose 5$.
+For instance, if we predict that the price of bitcoin will increase in the next hour, and if it goes from $100 to $105, our profit will be $5.
+Otherwise, if the price falls from $100 to $95, we’ll lose $5.

-Roughly, for prediction will be used XGBoost model, and the whole ML project will follow best MLOps practices.
+We will use XGBoost for training a model, and the whole ML project will follow the best MLOps practices.

-In this stage, we can approximately propose the blueprint for MLOps structure as follows:
+In this stage, we can approximately propose the blueprint for the MLOps structure as follows:

 Business goal

-A business goal is clear here which is to make a profit.
+There is a clear business goal here, which is to make a profit.
 This is a very speculative strategy; besides that, we would also need to define what kind of losses we can handle.
-For example, at any moment, if the strategy goes under -20% in cumulative return, the trading will be halted.
+For example, if at any time the strategy goes under -20% in cumulative return, the trading will be halted.

 Available resources

-As our project is pretty small and experimental in nature, most likely, we wouldn’t need to spend any money on tools.
-Also, real money won’t be invested since the project will be deployed to Binance simulated environment.
+As our project is small and experimental, most likely, we wouldn’t need to spend any money on tools.
+Also, real money won’t be invested since the project will be deployed to a Binance-simulated environment.

-All historical bitcoin price data for features engineering and training will be downloaded from Binance on AWS S3.
-Since the historical data is not big in size, we’ll also download it locally, and model development will be done locally as well.
+All historical Bitcoin price data for feature engineering and training will be downloaded from Binance on AWS S3.
+Since the historical data is not large in size, we’ll also download it locally, and model development will also be done locally.

-Lastly, we would need to have access to all tools that will be used in our projects, this will be done along the way.
+Lastly, we would need to have access to all the tools that will be used in our projects.
+This will be done as we go along.

 MLOps pipeline for time series prediction: model development